Do I need SD-WAN?

 Looking to improve security posture across network?

-Your business network should be in a safer place with SD-WAN.
-Software Defined Networking enables a variety of security benefits.
 For example, network connections can split up between an end user and the data centre and have different security settings for the various types of network traffic.
-For example, a network could have one public-facing, low security network that does not touch any sensitive information, but still maintain another segment which could have much more fine-grained remote access control with software-based firewall and encryption policies on it, which allow sensitive data to traverse over it.
+A network could have one public-facing, low security network that does not touch any sensitive information, but still maintain another segment which could have much more fine-grained remote access control with software-based firewall and encryption policies on it, which allow sensitive data to traverse over it.

 On top of this, SD-WAN offers the ability to look at a set of workloads and see if they match a given security policy, especially as data is distributed,

-Finally, one key security aspect of SD-WAN is micro-segmentation, which a growing number of SDN platforms now support, As SDN platforms are extended to support multicloud environments, they will be used to mitigate the inherent complexity of establishing and maintaining consistent network and security policies across hybrid IT landscapes.
+Finally, one key security aspect of SD-WAN is micro-segmentation, which a growing number of SDN platforms now support.
+As SDN platforms are extended to support multicloud environments, they will be used to mitigate the inherent complexity of establishing and maintaining consistent network and security policies across hybrid IT landscapes.

 Sign up for ‘NCL Insights’